Partnership: FairAgora, Winrock, U.S. Agency for International Development (USAID)

 USAID Thailand CTIP’s involvement attracted major brands for pre-competitive collaboration to demonstrate Verifik8’s value and feasibility for scale within the agribusiness sector and beyond.
 With financial support from Coca-Cola and supplier connections from PepsiCo, the partners piloted the project in Phitsanulok province with 24 sugarcane farmers and 15 mill extension officers at one of Thailand’s leading sugar mills.

-Engaging the Supply Chain
+Leveraging the Partnership to Engage the Supply Chain

 The partners engaged dozens of stakeholders—buyers, farmers, workers, sugar mills, extension service providers, producer associations, traders, brands, and others—in surveys and a co-creation workshop to better understand user needs.